nicpie-bit/Employee-Database-Analysis-SQL/README.md

 ## Jokes On Me

-With the evidence in my hands, I marched into your boss's office to present the visualization.
-With a sly grin, my boss thanks me for my work.
+I marched into your boss's office to present the visualization.
 Turns out this was all an April Fool's Joke!